 Issues - Noise

-This was always identified as a problem issue when the original HS2 plans were made public.
-As part of the House of Commons approval process HS2 gave assurances on the noise of the trains.
-However it is now clear that unless some plans change the noise will be excessive and this is becoming a major issue that needs addressing.
+Noise from trains was identified as a problem issue when the original HS2 plans were made public.
+As part of the House of Commons approval process HS2 gave assurances on mitigation of the noise impact experienced at residential locations.

 - The trains will be noisier than we expected.

 - It will be very difficult to get this sorted after the design of the line is agreed by Buckinghamshire Council.

 - We have noise mitigation options that could be included.